Housing & Residential Life Information

 The California State University Maritime Academy is a residential campus.
 All students are required to live on campus and purchase a meal plan as part of the tenure of their educational experience at Cal Maritime.
-When current enrollment exceeds the number of available beds, exceptions to this requirement may be made on a space available basis in accordance with established policies from the Office of Housing & Residential Life.

 Housing and Residential Life